rubys/bootstrap/bylaws.md

 (a)      The President shall have all of the powers normally associated with the role of chief executive officer and preside at all meetings of the Board and the Members, in addition to any other power granted the President under these By-laws or by applicable law.
-The President shall oversee the management of the business of the JS Foundation and see that all orders and resolutions of the Board are carried into effect.
+The President shall oversee the management of the business of the $FOUNDATION and see that all orders and resolutions of the Board are carried into effect.
-Without limiting the foregoing, the President shall: (i) Execute bonds, mortgages, and other contracts requiring a seal, under the seal of the JS Foundation, except where required or permitted by law to be otherwise signed and executed and except where the signing and execution thereof shall be expressly delegated by the Board to some other Officer or agent of the JS Foundation; and (ii) Oversee the Executive Director (if any).
+Without limiting the foregoing, the President shall: (i) Execute bonds, mortgages, and other contracts requiring a seal, under the seal of the $FOUNDATION, except where required or permitted by law to be otherwise signed and executed and except where the signing and execution thereof shall be expressly delegated by the Board to some other Officer or agent of the $FOUNDATION; and (ii) Oversee the Executive Director (if any).

 (b)      The Executive Director (if any) shall preside over the day-to-day affairs of the Foundation under